Skip to main content

 Wired Connection Klipper Configuration

-• The STM32F072 needs to be flashed with firmware before connecting to Klipper, otherwise wired connection operations will not be supported.
+• The STM32F072 firmware needs to be flashed before connecting to Klipper, otherwise wired connection is not supported

 Start Compilation

-• A host machine with the installed klipper service is required Connect via SSH over the network
+• A host computer with the klipper service installed is required Connect via SSH over the network

-• Make sure the device is connected to the host machine
+• And the device is connected to the host computer

-• Note: Please use a regular host machine, such as a Raspberry Pi FLY board, etc. If it's a modified host machine (e.g., WiFi stick, Redmi, etc.), due to too many issues, we cannot provide technical support for these machines
+• Note: Please use a regular host computer, such as Raspberry Pi FLY.
+If it is a modified host computer (such as a WiFi stick, Redmi, etc.), due to too many issues, we cannot provide technical support

 warning